Every business needs a Risk Manager

 - Transfer risk

-What your risk management strategy looks at will depend on your business, risks you’re willing to take (based on your risk profile) and what’s the most cost effective for where your business is at
+What your risk management strategy looks like will depend on your business, risks you’re willing to take (based on your risk profile) and what’s the most cost effective for where your business is at

 Are you confident your business is protected?
 Do you have adequate cover?
 Are you ready for a risk management plan?

 Unsurprisingly, most people answer no or I don’t know.

 One reason is because the way we work and the world we operate in is constantly changing.

 It’s also why Risk Managers recommend you review your risk profile each year.